 The US Apollo program did not try to take plant life to the Moon's surface nor did any other space program until the Chinese Chang'e 4 spacecraft in 2019.
 The Moon would be a very hostile environment to life so the Chang'e 4 spacecraft used an environmentally controlled sealed container for its biosphere experiment.

 Plants require the carbon dioxide from the atmosphere in order to perform photosynthesis.
 Plants take in carbon dioxide and release oxygen into the atmosphere.
 With no atmosphere on the Moon, plants would not have access to carbon dioxide.
-This could be resolved by having the plants in a domed or underground terrarium that is filled with carbon dioxide.
+This could be resolved by having the plants in a pressurized domed or underground terrarium that is filled with carbon dioxide.
 Note that plants do not require the same atmospheric composition or sea level pressure that exists on Earth.
-Alpine plants grow in atmospheric pressure about 1/2 that of sea level pressure.
+Alpine plants grow in atmospheric pressure as low as 1/2 that of sea level pressure.
 Also, plants were grown on NASA's Skylab space station, and it used an atmosphere of 74% oxygen and only 26% nitrogen at 5 psi or about 1/3 Earth atmospheric pressure.
 Plants have been shown to be able to survive at pressures as low as 1.5 psi or about 1/10 Earth atmospheric pressure.
 The carbon dioxide needed for plants could be taken to the Moon.
 However, while only small amounts, carbon is present in the Lunar soil.
 It is hypothesised that this carbon could be extracted by heating the Lunar soil, causing carbon monoxide (CO), carbon dioxide (CO2), and methane (CH4) to form.
+See nutrients below.
 Also the atmosphere on Earth keeps the environment warm at night and cool during the day since it distributes heat which decreases thermal extremes.
 More about this under plants need for a temperature range below.
 Additionally the atmosphere on Earth provides a radiation shield and meteor sheild.

 |Molecule||Earth 1 atm (101.325 kPa)||Earth rank||Lunar 3x10-15 atm (0.3 nPa)||Mars 6x10-3 atm (610 Pa)|